• City & RTO

 • Accidents that occur when an unlicensed driver or an unsupervised driver with a learner's licence is driving are not covered.

-• Accidents caused by an intoxicated driver are not covered under the third-party car insurance policy.
+• Accidents caused by an intoxicated driver are also not covered.

 Conclusion